al3xsus/the-reclamation-cycle/DOCS/Tech_Tree_V0.1.md.md

 ## 4. Next Steps

 * **DOCS/Scenarios/Scenario\_Contamination.md:** Detail how the contamination event specifically impacts the *salvage rate* and *maintenance cost* of high-tech Old World components.
-* **ISSUES:** Create tracking issues for specific resource recipes (e.g., how many Motors are required for a Tier 3 Restoration building).